earlynovels/end-dataset/README.md

 ****

-## Tutorial: Explore .tsv subsets with Excel Pivot Tables
+## Tutorial: Explore Tabular Subsets with Excel Pivot Tables
 The complex, copy-specific nature of the data is designed for thoroughness rather than for quick analysis.
 In this section, we briefly consider a few way sample applications and uses for the data.
 We look forward to continuing to explore and hear how people use this data.

 ### 1. Copy-Specific Information